-The approximation in~\eqref{eq:LinearApp} is essential to linearize the relationship between the correlation phases~$\phi$ and the phase aberrations~$\Delta t$.
-In addition, CUTE employs further linearizations by (i) treating~$\Delta t$ as the phase aberration at the true echo position and (ii) assuming straight-ray propagation to relate~$\Delta t$ to the tissue speed-of-sound distribution~\cite{stahli2019forward}, thereby neglecting refraction and finite-frequency effects~\cite{KortaMartiartu2020}.
-Even without the latter approximation, echo mislocalization alone introduces nonlinearities in the relationship between~$\phi$ and the speed of sound.
-Future speed-of-sound imaging algorithms based on common-mid-angle correlations should therefore use iterative strategies to progressively correct aberrations and reduce phase-modeling errors.
+The approximation in~\eqref{eq:LinearApp} is essential to linearize the relationship between correlation phases~$\phi$ and phase aberrations~$\Delta t$.
+In addition, CUTE employs further linearizations by (i) treating~$\Delta t$ as the phase aberration at the true echo position and (ii) assuming straight rays to relate~$\Delta t$ to the tissue speed of sound~\cite{stahli2019forward}, neglecting refraction and finite-frequency effects~\cite{KortaMartiartu2020}.
+Even without the latter, echo mislocalization alone introduces nonlinearities in the relationship between~$\phi$ and the speed of sound.
+Therefore, future speed-of-sound imaging algorithms based on common-mid-angle correlations should use iterative strategies to progressively correct aberrations and reduce phase-modeling errors~\cite{CuiSPIE2026, KortaMartiartu26}.